-- Play off of different ideas that may work well with your page, or to help you find/develop your own umph on your blog.
-The possibilities are endless, but sometimes it takes a little spark of inspiration to get you going.
+- The possibilities are endless– sometimes it takes a little spark of inspiration to get you going.

-- Enjoy the process, and make sure that you are doing something that you truly love.
+Have fun!
+Enjoy the process and make sure that you are doing something that you truly love.

 I hope that this post was of some use to you!
 Please leave a comment below if you have any suggestions, add-ons, or simply to let me know if and how this post helped you! xo